JohnLonginotto/ACGTrie/UP2BIT.md

 However that is only true for 64bit columns.
 There's nothing stopping you from editing the code and using 128bits or even higher for the seq column - then you could store a lot more DNA before we have to break and go to a new row.
 While 64bit columns are good for fragments around 50bp in length, I highly recommend increasing this to something higher if your fragments are longer than 50bp.
 Really, it depends on your data.
-If you do change the array size, just remember to change all occurences in this file of '32' to half of whatever you choose your new size will be, and then all occurences of '64' in this file to your new size.
-Everything else, as Steve Jobs would say, should "just work", since the headers contain the array sizes, and all programs that we write to parse ACGTrie data is compatible with arrays of variable size :)
+If you do change the array size, everything else, as Steve Jobs would say, should "just work", since the file headers contain the array sizes, and all programs that we write to parse ACGTrie data is compatible with arrays of variable size :)

  This concludes all the information I can provide about the up2bit encoding.
 If you can think of an
  improvement to the format let me know, and we can break backwards compatibility together! \o/